roymasad/peanut-stash/README.md

 ### Features:

-* Cloud based collaborative copy pasting of terminal commands (peanuts)
+* Cloud based collaborative copy pasting of terminal commands (peanuts!)
+* Requires an account with email verification
-* Ready out of the box
+* Ready out of the box to try out
-* Account your stash of commands anywhere you can login
+* Access your stash of commands anywhere you can login
-* Stash, retrieve, open, execute, categorise, clipboard copy, share strings quickly with colleagues
+* Stash, retrieve, open, execute, categorise, clipboard copy, share console strings quickly with colleagues
+* Works on firebase free spark plan, you just need realtime DB and Auth with email enabled
 * Manage users to share text peanut with
 * Manage category labels to filter/organize your text peanuts
 * Simple cloud design requires no server logic/functions/api endpoints